 A: We have made exciting strides in this area.
 Our team developed a blood test, which looks for certain Merkel cell polyomavirus antibodies in the blood, so that we can detect any recurrences early, when the tumor will be more effectively treatable (see www.merkelcell.org/sero).

-In 2008, Drs.
-Patrick Moore and Yuan Chang found that most Merkel cell carcinomas are in part caused by a virus.
+In 2008, Patrick S. Moore, MD and Yuan Chang, MD found that most Merkel cell carcinomas are in part caused by a virus.
 (Sunlight also often plays a role.)
 We find this Merkel cell polyomavirus in about 80 percent of MCC tumors.
 When this virus infects cells, it produces oncoproteins (cancer-promoting proteins) that may cause the cells to grow out of control.
 We do the blood test at different intervals, starting at the time of diagnosis, and if the number of antibodies to these polyomavirus proteins ever increases, it strongly indicates that the patient is having a recurrence.

 Q: After you have treated MCC patients, how do you decide how often to see them and how much risk they still have of the cancer coming back?

 In general, we now believe that we don’t have to monitor patients so closely for as many years as we used to do.
-MCC doesn’t seem to be like melanoma, which often recurs 5 or 10 years after diagnosis.
+MCC doesn’t seem to be like melanoma, which often recurs five or 10 years after diagnosis.
 With MCC, if it comes back, it is usually within two to three years.
 So, we now think that intensive follow-up for two or three years is usually appropriate, with a markedly less aggressive schedule up to about year five.
-While these recurrence-free data are not yet published, they are available at https://merkelcell.org/prognosis/disease-recurrence.

 Q: Are any other new forms of treatment making a difference?

 A: The checkpoint blockade immunotherapies have been the game-changer, and no other therapies being tested have made that kind of difference yet.
-However, in combination with checkpoint therapy, we are now using patients’ own virus-specific T cells to fight the cancer (a technique called adoptive or autologous T-cell transfer therapy).
-In polyomavirus-driven MCC, you can find these T cells fast, remove them and grow them with growth factors that make them live longer and kill better, then reinject them into the patient.
+However, in combination with checkpoint therapy, we are now using patients’ own T cells to fight the cancer.
+In some cases, we “reprogram” the patient’s cells to attack the cancer by recognizing the virus.
+In other cases, we find and expand their own Merkel virus-specific T cells.
 This can give a boost to the immune system, and combining this therapy with checkpoint blockade therapy may be more effective than either approach alone.
-In a recent small study at the Fred Hutchison University in Seattle, physicians combined avelumab with the T-cell transfer therapy and radiation or another immunotherapy called interferon.
-Three out of four metastatic MCC patients treated with this experimental combination are in complete remission following the treatment, with no sign of the cancer remaining.

 We are also looking into combining some intralesional therapies with the checkpoint blockade therapies.
-These are immunotherapies such as interferons, interleukin-12 or toll-like receptor agonists that are injected directly into patients’ tumors.
-In small studies in MCC, they have often shrunk or eliminated the injected tumors and also reduced some other tumors throughout the body.
-Studies are ongoing, but it seems likely that some such ‘local’ immune stimulators given along with immune checkpoint agents will help produce higher response rates than the checkpoint agents given by themselves.
+In small studies in MCC, they have often shrunk or eliminated the injected tumors and reduced some other tumors throughout the body.
+Studies are ongoing, but it seems likely that some such “local” immune stimulators given along with immune checkpoint agents will help produce higher response rates than the checkpoint agents given by themselves.